drand/website/docs/blog/2023-09-06-distributed-key-generation.md

 > – Captain Jack Sparrow
 >

 If you're familiar with "Pirates of the Caribbean", you'll remember how tricky pirates can be.
-But if you have truly delved deep into pirate lore, you will definitely know their unspoken rule: never trust anyone or anything.
+But if you have truly delved deep into pirate lore, you will definitely know that you should never trust a pirate.

 ## Scenario: